 For all variables, the minimum number of traps per field required to differentiate between cropping systems decreased by a factor of three when the number of field-years increased from one to three.

 We then represented the observed effects of the studied cropping systems on these sampling effort curves (see vertical dashed lines on Figs. 4, S2).
 In general, the observed effects of the No-Pest cropping system relative to the PHEP system were so small that more than 30 or 40 traps per field, with three field-year replicates, would have been required to detect a significant difference for the three metrics (Fig. 3).
-In the L-GHG system, particularly for oilseed rape, the differences in activity-densities and in CWM body size were slightly larger and easier to demonstrate.
+In the L-GHG system, particularly for oilseed rape, the differences in activity-densities and in CWM body size were slightly larger and easier to detect.